The Authenticity of the Oral Torah

 When is this explanation tenable? – In regard to a difference of opinion over a particular law or practice.
 In regard to an event that happened in the past or which will happen in the future, there cannot be two opinions.
 The event transpired – or will transpire – as it actually did or will.
 This is a fact concerning which there can only be one correct opinion.

-[The Rebbe then proceeds to show how the different opinions of several Sages about these activities of Elijah do not conflict with this rule:]
+[The Rebbe shows how the different opinions of several Sages about these activities of Elijah don’t conflict with this rule:]

 Based on the above, we can appreciate the nature of the difference of opinion in the Mishnah… The Sages all [!] agree that the Prophet Elijah will carry out all [!] the activities mentioned in the Mishnah.
 The question is: What will he come to do?
 I.e., what is the purpose of his coming?
 What kinds of wrongdoing or confusion must be eliminated so that the world will be prepared for the Redemption?